 Who Would Like It

 To many, this fragrance will remind them of Flowerbomb by Viktor & Rolf, with good reason.
 Flowerbomb was co-created by the very same Olivier Polge behind this scent.
-This fragrance though, is decidedly less cloying and sickly-sweet than Viktor & Rolf effort.
-The fragrance also suggests Angel by Mugler as a possible match.
+This fragrance though is decidedly less cloying and sweet than Viktor & Rolf effort.
+Angel by Mugler is another similar fragrance worth noting.

 How Much Is It?

 A 40ml bottle can be found for between $40 to $100.